Icelandic Health Insurance

 The European Health Insurance Card

 We recommend all individuals to bring the European Health Insurance Card to Iceland.
+It will simplify doctor visits in terms of time and money.

 Icelandic Health Insurance - contact: firstname.lastname@example.org